These duos sizzle on the ice—find out if they're a couple off the rink.

 5 of 9All photos

-Expect Canadian ice dancers Kaitlyn Weaver and Andrew Poje to heat things up at Sochi, their first Olympics.
-They’ve been through everything from big wins and disappointing losses to nagging injuries, so it makes sense that they’re committed—to their sport.
-“Skating takes up such a huge part of my time and energy, I don't really have many friends outside of the sport!”
-Weaver, 24, says.
-Twenty-six-year-old Poje says he's too busy to even look for love, but he wants someone honest whom he can talk to easily and who finds humor in all types of situations.
+Canadian ice dancers Kaitlyn Weaver and Andrew Poje placed seventh in Sochi, their first Olympics, and headed into Pyeongchang with their sights on the podium.
+They didn't place, but they scored a team gold with the rest of the Canadian figure skating team.
+When it comes to their relationship, they've been through everything from big wins and disappointing losses to nagging injuries, so it makes sense that they're committed—to their sport.
+"Skating takes up such a huge part of my time and energy, I don't really have many friends outside of the sport!" says Weaver.
+Poje says he's too busy to even look for love, but he wants someone honest whom he can talk to easily and who finds humor in all types of situations.

 6 of 9All photos